MaximEdogawa/penguin-pool/docs/VUE_TO_REACT_NATIVE_CONVERSION.md

 - **React Native app**: Configure to run on port 3000 as well
 - **Both apps**: Can run simultaneously for side-by-side comparison

-### Phase 1: Project Setup

-1. **Create React Native folder**: `mkdir react-native && cd react-native`
-2. **Initialize React Native project** with Expo in the new folder
-3. **Configure port 3000** to match Vue.js app
-4. **Install core dependencies**
-5. **Set up development environment**
-6. **Configure Metro bundler**
-7. Try to build and start project

-### Phase 2: Environment Configuration

-1. Convert environment variables from Vite to Node.js format
-2. Update configuration files
-3. Remove Vite-specific dependencies
-4. Add React Native-specific configurations
-5. Try to build and start project

-### Phase 3: UI Framework Selection

-1. Evaluate UI libraries (Tamagui)
-2. Install chosen framework
-3. Configure theming system
-4. Set up component library
-5. Try so to build and set a rule for all components to use the chosen framework

-### Phase 4: Import Eslint rules

-1. Convert eslint rules in to expo
-2. Implement husky like functionality in before git
-3. Add logger to project and no "console log" rule
-4. Import all development rules set for the project

-### Phase 5: Logging Stragety
+### Phase 1: Logging Stragety

 1. Use the logger everywhere
+2. Use Feature Sliced design folder structure
-2. Logging strategy with logging only with errors and warning
+3. Logging strategy with logging only with errors and warning
-3. Logging strategy info only minimal
+4. Logging strategy info only minimal
-4. Use no comments in the project and only use json function description
+5. Use no comments in the project and only use json function description

-### Phase 5: Navigation Implementation
+### Phase 2: Navigation Implementation

 1. Set up React native Navigation
 2. Convert Vue Router routes
 3. Implement mobile-optimized navigation pattern

-### Phase 6: Component Migration
+### Phase 3: Component Migration

 1. Convert Vue components to React Native components
 2. Similar folder structure and feature sliced design